Pest Control 101: What to Expect, What’s Covered, How to Prepare

 Bed bugs are not greatly impacted by seasonal changes.
 They are indoor pests and rely on human blood for survival, meaning they remain active as long as they have a host.
 During winter, when people spend more time indoors and under blankets, bed bugs might even find it easier to feed undetected.
 Vigilance and early intervention are key to preventing a bed bug infestation.

-While some pests in colder climates hibernate or die off during winter, Florida’s milder temperatures mean that ants, termites, cockroaches, and bed bugs continue their life cycles, albeit sometimes at a slower pace.
+While some pests in colder climates hibernate or die off during winter, Florida’s milder temperatures mean that ants, termites, cockroaches, and bed bugs continue their life cycles, although sometimes at a slower pace.
 Homeowners should remain vigilant and continue pest control practices throughout the year to prevent infestations.
 Understanding these pests’ winter behaviors is crucial in maintaining a pest-free home, even in the cooler months.
 That is why Infinite Pest Solutions is here to ensure you stay pest free year round!

 Tips to Keep Your Food Safe

 The holiday season is a time of joy, celebration, and delicious feasts.
 However, it can also be an inviting season for unwanted guests in your pantry—pantry pests.
 To ensure that your holiday meals are free from these pesky intruders, it’s crucial to take preventive measures.
-That is why Infinite Pest Solutions is here to provide preventative tips to help keep you pest free.
+That is why Infinite Pest Solutions is here to provide preventative pest control tips to help keep you pest free.

 1. Store Food Properly: